Saracul-Veaceslav/Trading_Bot/NewKnowledgeBase.md

 - **Technical Indicators**: Common indicators like SMA, RSI, MACD are implemented in a utility module
 - **Signal Generation**: Standardized approach to generating trading signals
 - **Order Creation**: Consistent pattern for converting signals to orders
+- **Strategy Protocol**: Protocol defining the interface that all strategies must implement
+- **StrategyFactory Protocol**: Protocol for creating strategy instances with consistent configuration

 ## Risk Management